In a galaxy on the lightspeed run into chaos, it’s the last chance to choose your faction..

 Find out more...

-2. The Incident on Irisur: Micro-series Beta, featuring the Legion.
-This is currently available exclusively to signed up Legionaries, or it will be within 48 hours of me writing these words.
-Here's the link to sign up to the Legion for free (and leave at any time... unlike the real Legion).
+2. The Incident on Irisur: Prequel Beta, featuring the Legion (with Osu Sybutu as the cover star).
+This is currently available exclusively to signed up Legionaries.
+Here's the link to sign up to the Legion for free (and you can leave at any time... unlike the real Legion).

-4. Smuggler's Guild prequel: micro-series gamma.
-I'm desperately keen to write this, but I'm going to wait until I have a draft of season 2.
+4. Smuggler's Guild prequel: Prequel Delta.
+I'm desperately keen to write this, but I'm going to wait until I have finished the five Thogony Books novels.
 It's sketched out, though, and features... well, that would be a bit of a spoiler at this stage, but it's a certain smuggler captain, his pilot, and how they won their ship.
 If you enjoy the adventures of Captain Han Solo and Captain Mal Reynolds then you're in for a treat.

 I hope you're enjoying the Chimera Company artwork, courtesy of Cape Town artist, Vincent Sammy.
-There's plenty more art to enjoy, together with back history for the Chimera Company universe and other insider information.
-Best of all, as soon as we're ready, I'll be doing a trial run of Season 1, releasing an issue every Tuesday to the Chimera Company Team.
+There's plenty more art to enjoy, together with back history for the Chimera Company universe and other insider information by joining the Legion.
+I hope to see you around.